lhsazevedo/asmlingo/README.md

 - Zod for schema validation
 - Vitest and React Testing Library for unit testing
 - Playwright for end-to-end testing
-- Storybook for component developement documentation
+- Storybook for component developement and documentation
 - Tailwind CSS

 ## Setup